 How often should you deadlift every week?

-I am currently deadlifting twice a week and I was wondering, do you need to deadlift every week?
+In 2019, I was deadlifting twice a week and I was wondering, do you need to deadlift every week?

 Throughout my years of training, I have varied between once a week to as often as three times a week.

 Or this just the inexperience in me trying to do what I want?

 Your deadlifting frequency will vary depending on your training goals, lifting experience, age, genetics, recovery potential, and many other factors.

 There are many programs that advocate training deadlifts once a week while some programs have you deadlifting twice a week.

 You may also notice that there are some individuals that deadlift once every two to three weeks.

 So, the deadlifting frequency is really dependent on your ambitions and dedication.